Ale-JRD/Trads/content/post/index-T1.md

 (Even Touka acknowledged him as one of the skilled warriors…)

-[Perhaps it’s fortunate that I’ve met up with you here.]
+「Perhaps it’s fortunate that I’ve met up with you here.」

-[Same here.]
+「Same here.」

 Gio replied, continuing to observe Ars.

-[I can’t let someone who survived the outside world die in a place like this.
-That’s why I picked a position close to yours.]
+「I can’t let someone who survived the outside world die in a place like this.
+That’s why I picked a position close to yours.」

 I let out a soft laugh.